spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 !SLIDE

-# Now for the caveats, addendums, and hoop jumping
+# Now for the caveats, addendum's, and hoop jumping

 !SLIDE